+Asset allocation

-Asset allocation describes the share of investments in specific assets.
+describes the share of investments in specific assets.

-- Taxonomy-aligned activities are expressed as a share of: - turnover reflecting the share of revenue from green activities of investee companies - capital expenditure
+Taxonomy-aligned activities are expressed as a share of:

+- turnover reflecting the share of revenue from green activities of investee companies
-(CapEx) showing

-the green

-investments made

-by investee

-companies, e.g. for

-a transition to a
+- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

-green economy.

 - operational

 expenditure (OpEx)

 reflecting green

 operational

 activities of

 investee

 companies.

 At least 90% of the investments are aligned with the E/S characteristics of the Sub-fund.
-The Sub-fund plans to make a minimum of 50% sustainable investments, measured by positive scores via Robeco's SDG Framework.
+The Sub-fund plans to make a minimum of 30% sustainable investments, measured by either being positive scores via Robeco's SDG Framework or investments in green, social, sustainability or sustainability-linked bonds.
 The investments in the category Other, estimated between 0-10%, are mostly in cash, cash equivalents and derivatives as further described below.
 The planned asset allocation is monitored continuously, and evaluated on a yearly basis.